 This family of farmhouse artisan cheesemakers use their own dairy herds and traditional methods to produce stunning award-winning unpasteurised Traditional Isle of Mull, and Hebridean Blue cheeses, along with Cloth Bound Tobermory Truckles and naturally flavoured wax coated Isle of Mull Flavells.
 Their classic Isle of Mull truckles can out-do any mature continental cheese and in addition to the cheeseboard I grate it over dishes for flavoursome gratins.

-- UNPASTEURISED MILK FROM OWN BROWN SWISS, FRIESIAN, SWEDISH RED, NORWEGIAN RED & MEUSE RHINE ISSEL COWS
+- UNPASTEURISED MILK FROM OWN SWISS BROWN, FRIESIAN, DAIRY SHORTHORN, NORWEGIAN RED, MEUSE RHINE ISSEL & JERSEY COWS

 - TRADITIONAL RENNET

 - ONLINE CHEESE SHOP

 - ISLAND PORK: OUTDOOR PIGS, REARED ON WHEY (& OTHER GOODIES) when available

 Now (June 2023) also producing Isle of Mull Spirit – a spirit made from the spent whey of our cheese making, made wholly from our farm, by us, for you to drink, alongside our farmhouse cheese.

 Cheesemakers strength – 60% raw whey based spirit